 Figure 20.
 Long-term (>5years) symptom control for complete compared to partial fundoplication.

-Seven randomized studies compared rates of long-term PPI use between patients undergoing partial (n=455) versus complete (n=514) fundoplication and found an increased use of prolonged PPI in patients undergoing partial fundoplication, however there was significant study heterogeneity and studies generally had high risk of bias (RR = 2.06, 95%CI = 1.08, 3.94, I2 = 45%).72,73,87-89,102,103 Three observational studies including 234 patients undergoing partial fundoplication and 222 patients undergoing complete fundoplication found no significant difference in rates of prolonged PPI use between the two groups, though there was again significant study heterogeneity and high risk of bias (RR = 0.59, 95%CI = 0.11, 3.23, I2= 93%).84,85,104 (Figure 21)
+Prolonged PPI use: Seven randomized studies compared rates of long-term PPI use between patients undergoing partial (n=455) versus complete (n=514) fundoplication and found an increased use of prolonged PPI in patients undergoing partial fundoplication, however there was significant study heterogeneity and studies generally had high risk of bias (RR = 2.06, 95%CI = 1.08, 3.94, I2 = 45%).72,73,87-89,102,103 Three observational studies including 234 patients undergoing partial fundoplication and 222 patients undergoing complete fundoplication found no significant difference in rates of prolonged PPI use between the two groups, though there was again significant study heterogeneity and high risk of bias (RR = 0.59, 95%CI = 0.11, 3.23, I2= 93%).84,85,104 (Fig.21)

 Figure 21.
 Prolonged PPI use for complete compared to partial fundoplication.

-There was no difference in either short-term or long-term quality of life between patients randomized to undergo partial versus complete fundoplication (Figure 22 and 23).
+Quality of Life: There was no difference in either short-term or long-term quality of life between patients randomized to undergo partial versus complete fundoplication (Fig. 22 and Fig. 23).
 For short-term QOL, five randomized studies compared 381 patients undergoing partial fundoplication to 373 patients undergoing complete fundoplication (SMD = 0.12 , 95%CI = -0.02, 0.26, I2 = 0%).73,78,79,95,100 Long-term QOL was compared by five randomized studies including 390 patients undergoing partial fundoplication and 416 patients undergoing complete fundoplication and again found to have no difference, though there was substantial study heterogeneity (SMD = -0.09, 95%CI = -0.38, 0.20, I2 = 73%).19,73,74,78,89 Observational data for short-term quality of life was pooled but comparison was not estimable; for long-term QOL84,92, two observational studies included 24 patients undergoing partial fundoplication and 81 patients undergoing complete fundoplication found no significant difference between groups.104,105

 Figure 22.
 Short-term (<5years) quality of life for complete compared to partial fundoplication.